 Off-Road Tires

-The large and spaced treads of these tires offer you the freedom to drive through some of the most difficult areas.
-Its special structure makes it highly resistant to puncture.
-These tires produce noise when used on paved roads and urban areas.
+These tires’ large and spaced treads allow drivers to drive through some of the most difficult areas.
+Their special structure makes them highly resistant to puncture.
+However, they produce noise when used on paved roads and urban areas.

 A lesser-known fact about off-road tires is that they have a short tread life because of the soft rubber compound used in their construction.
-With an off-road tire, your vehicle will experience a major low in its fuel efficiency.
+With an off-road tire, your vehicle’s fuel efficiency will suffer greatly.

 Pros